derhuerst/db-hafas-stations/readme.md

 `readFullStations()` is an async generator function yielding objects with more fields, read from `db-hafas-stations/full.ndjson` (~112mb).

+## Building

+You need to subscribe to both the [RIS::Stations](https://developers.deutschebahn.com/db-api-marketplace/apis/product/ris-stations) and [StaDa](https://developers.deutschebahn.com/db-api-marketplace/apis/product/stada) API and set the corresponding environment variables `DB_CLIENT_ID` and  `DB_API_KEY` before running `npm run fetch` to fetch the data from the APIs (run carefully and not frequently, the quotas are very low!) and `npm run merge`.

 ## Related

 - [`db-hafas-stations-autocomplete`](https://github.com/derhuerst/db-hafas-stations-autocomplete#db-stations-autocomplete) – Search for stations of DB (data from HAFAS).
-- [`db-stations`](https://github.com/derhuerst/db-stations#db-stations) – A collection of all stations of Deutsche Bahn, computed from open data.
+- [`db-stations`](https://github.com/derhuerst/db-stations#db-stations) – A collection of just the train stations of Deutsche Bahn, computed from open data.
 - [`hafas-find-stations`](https://github.com/derhuerst/hafas-find-stations) – Given a HAFAS client, find all stations in a bounding box.
 - [`hafas-discover-stations`](https://github.com/derhuerst/hafas-discover-stations#hafas-discover-stations) – Pass in a HAFAS client, discover stations by querying departures.
 - [`db-stops-search`](https://github.com/derhuerst/db-stops-search) – Search through all stops/stations in `db-hafas-stations`.
 Formats and imports the stops into a Meilisearch instance.